 Your Financial Situation

-However, if you are financially stable and do not immediately need equity, renting out your home could provide monthly income.
-For those with low fixed-rate mortgages, renting can be especially attractive in 2025.
+However, if you are financially stable and do not need immediate equity, renting out your home could provide monthly income.
+For those with low fixed-rate mortgages, renting can be especially attractive in 2026.
 Rents continue to climb in many areas, generating returns that outpace mortgage costs.
-Still, you will need enough financial buffer to manage vacancy periods, maintenance costs and unexpected repairs.
+Still, you will need enough of a financial buffer to withstand vacancy periods, maintenance costs and unexpected repairs.

 If you want equity to buy your next home or cover major expenses, selling may be the more straightforward and lower-risk option.